clozach/RdBl/README.md

 # Codename RdBl (pronounced "readable")

+Note for later…when I rewrite this readme: create a visual diagram the data flow so it's easy for newcomers (and an older me) to see how Svelte and Chrome's extensions manifest tie together.

 ## What is it?

 Glad you asked.
 It's basically flash cards, but inlined into every piece of textual content you see in your browser.
 Except maybe PDFs.
 Doesn't matter.